kinetic-flow/arcin-infinitas/README.md

 # More implementation details

 * This firmware is configured to run at 1000hz, not 250hz.
 In the past running with 1000hz mode was a problem with Infinitas, but that does not seem to be the case for the new version.
-* No debouncing is performed for 1-7 keys.
-IIDX and beatoraja already do some debouncing in the game so this is usually not a problem (although LR2 might cause you some problems)
+* Debounce option is for LR2 users with jittery switches; only when a switch is reported to be ON or OFF for 5 consecutive polls (5 milliseconds) it will register.
+If you are playing IIDX or beatoraja, you should leave this disabled, as those games already do software debouncing in the game.
 * When multi-tap is on, it is possible to press and hold the E2 button.
 If you press-hold, it's a long press E2 until you release, if you press-release-press-hold, it's a long press E3.
 * When in LR2 digital turntable mode, the jitter is compensated by enforcing a small deadzone, which means you must move the turntable a pre-defined angle before it registers a direction.
 It is not delay-based like it is in some firmware.
 The deadzone is hardcoded and not configurable.